Arraying/Arraybot/README.md

-# **Arraybot**
+# Arraybot

-Arraybot has been recoded, however, this file is still work in progress.
-Please type //help [command/category] for help on the command.
+Arraybot has been recoded, a lot of features have changed.
+For help, please check out: [wiki](https://github.com/Wiildanimal/Arraybot/wiki)